-Transitional living provides a temporary residence for new graduates of Best Drug Rehabilitation or other recovery facilities.
+Transitional living provides a temporary residence for new graduates of recovery facilities.
 They typically feature a group environment with a group of people who share similar issues, such as recovery from addiction.
 As the name implies, the goal of transitional living is to help those in recovery make a successful transition from the structured, safe environment of the treatment center back into the routine and potential chaos of everyday life.

 Why It Matters

 That potential chaos that lurks outside a recovery facility is why transitional living matters most.
 Instead of being flung back into the hard-hitting swing of things and on their own, those fresh out of a treatment center retain a support system and even services to help them during early recovery.
 The initial stages of recovery are typically the most fragile when old, unhealthy habits, behaviors, and acquaintances have more power.

 Other causes also lurk about in daily life, and living among other people in recovery provides an automatic support system.
 Additional support may come from the house staff, resources available within the home, and recovery meetings and other on-site activities that aim to reduce the threat of relapse while increasing the level of serenity.

 The Rules Don’t Hurt, Either

 Transitional living facilities, like the recovery center, usually come with a set of rules and regulations tenants must follow while they live there.
 While the thought of more rules may seem oppressive, they work in a person’s favor by keeping drugs, alcohol, or other tempting substances or situations out of the home.

 More seasoned tenants may have more lenient rules than newer residents as they prove their ability to handle more responsibilities successfully.
 Just as the recovery is a process that people experience at their own pace, the transitional living process comes in stages as well.